kouei/useful-tips/README.md

 ## Packaging Python Projects
 See [Packaging Python Projects](https://packaging.python.org/tutorials/packaging-projects/) for how to package python project, so that you can install it with `pip`.

+## Clean Repository Before Build
+When build failed, try `git clean -dfx` to remove untracked files from last build.
+This will make a clean build environment, and may fix the build failure.